Knitschi/CCPFTestProject/README.md

 This project is used by the automated tests of the [CMakeProjectFramework](https://github.com/Knitschi/CMakeProjectFramework).

+For more information about this example read the [project documentation](https://knitschi.github.io/CCPFTestProject/LastBuild/documentation/doc/doxygen/html/index.html).

 This Project is mainly used for testing the contents of the distribution packages.

 APackage is an executable package.